Jacob Berv delivered an invited Pardee keynote at GSA 2025 on impact cratering and macroevolutionary recovery (DOI: 10.1130/abs/2025AM-11105).

 GSA logo Jacob Berv delivered a keynote talk for the Geological Society of America Pardee Symposium on “Impact Cratering and the Evolution of Life.”
 The keynote highlighted how impact events and macroevolutionary recovery intersect with his research program.
+Keynote abstract DOI: 10.1130/abs/2025AM-11105.

 The Geological Society of America Pardee Symposium highlights major scientific advances and research frontiers.
-In 2025, Jacob Berv was invited to give a keynote lecture exploring how impact cratering events have influenced macroevolutionary processes and life’s recovery through deep time.
-His talk, titled “Impact Cratering and the Evolution of Life”, was part of the Pardee Symposium at the GSA Annual Meeting in San Antonio, TX.
+In 2025, the Geological Society of America invited Jacob Berv to give a keynote lecture exploring how impact cratering events have influenced macroevolutionary processes and life’s recovery through deep time.
+The talk, titled “Impact Cratering and the Evolution of Life”, was part of the Pardee Symposium at the GSA Annual Meeting in San Antonio, TX.

 For more information, visit the GSA Meetings website.